 - 1. Unless otherwise noted, all specifications in this table apply to all processor frequencies and cache sizes. - 2.
 Not 100% tested.
-Specified by design characterization. - 3.
-All source synchronous AC timings are referenced to their associated strobe at GTLREF.
+Specified by design characterization.

+- 3. All source synchronous AC timings are referenced to their associated strobe at GTLREF.
 Source synchronous data signals are referenced to the falling edge of their associated data strobe.
 Source synchronous address signals are referenced to the rising and falling edge of their associated address strobe.
 All source synchronous AGTL+ signal timings are referenced to GTLREF at the processor core. - 4.
-Unless otherwise noted these specifications apply to both data and address timings. - 5.
-Valid delay timings for these signals are specified into the test circuit described in Figure 6 and with GTLREF - at 2/3 $V{CC}$ ± 2%.
-6. Specification is for a minimum swing defined between AGTL+ $V{IL\MAX}$ to $V{IH\MIN}$ .
-This assumes an edge rate of 0.3 V/ns to 4.0V/ns. - 7.
-All source synchronous signals must meet the specified setup time to BCLK as well as the setup time to each respective strobe. - 8.
+Unless otherwise noted these specifications apply to both data and address timings. - Valid delay timings for these signals are specified into the test circuit described in Figure 6 and with GTLREF at 2/3 V{CC} ± 2%. - Specification is for a minimum swing defined between AGTL+ V{IL_MAX} to V{IH_MIN}.
+This assumes an edge rate of 0.3 V/ns to 4.0V/ns. - All source synchronous signals must meet the specified setup time to BCLK as well as the setup time to each respective strobe. - 8.
 This specification represents the minimum time the data or address will be valid before its strobe.
-Refer to the Intel® Pentium® 4 Processor in the 478 Pin Package and Intel® 850 Chipset Platform Design Guide and the Intel® Pentium® 4 Processor in the 478 Pin Package and Intel® 845 Chipset Platform Design Guide for more information on the definitions and use of these specifications. - 9.
+Refer to the Intel® Pentium® 4 processor in the 478-pin package and Intel® 850 Chipset Platform Design Guide and the Intel® Pentium® 4 Processor in the 478-Pin Package and Intel® 845 Chipset Platform for DDR Design Guide for more information on the definitions and use of these specifications. - 9.
 This specification represents the minimum time the data or address will be valid after its strobe.
-Refer to the Intel® Pentium® 4 Processor in the 478 Pin Package and Intel® 850 Chipset Platform Design Guide and the Intel® Pentium® 4 Processor in the 478 Pin Package and Intel® 845 Chipset Platform Design Guide for more information on the definitions and use of these specifications. - 10.
-The rising edge of ADSTB# must occur approximately 1/2 BCLK period (5 ns) after the falling edge of ADSTB#. - 11.
+Refer to the Intel® Pentium® 4 processor in the 478-pin package and Intel® 850 Chipset Platform Design Guide for more information on the definitions and use of these specifications. - 10.
+The rising edge of ADSTB# must come approximately 1/2 BCLK period (5 ns) after the falling edge of ADSTB# - 11.
 For this timing parameter, n = 1, 2, and 3 for the second, third, and last data strobes respectively. - 12.
 The second data strobe (falling edge of DSTBn#) must come approximately 1/4 BCLK period (2.5 ns) after the first falling edge of DSTBp#.
 The third data strobe (falling edge of DSTBp#) must come approximately 2/4 BCLK period (5 ns) after the first falling edge of DSTBp#.
 The last data strobe (falling edge of DSTBn#) must come approximately 3/4 BCLK period (7.5 ns) after the first falling edge of DSTBp#. - 13.
 This specification applies only to DSTBN[3:0]# and is measured to the second falling edge of the strobe.

-Table 17.
+Table 19.
 Asynchronous GTL+ Signals AC Specifications

-T# Parameter Min Max Unit Figure Notes T35: Asynch GTL+ Input Pulse Width, except PWRGOOD 2 BCLKs T36: PWRGOOD to RESET# de-assertion time 1 10 ms 14 T37: PWRGOOD Inactive Pulse Width 10 BCLKs 14 4 T38: PROCHOT# pulse width TBD μs 15 5 T39: THERMTRIP# to V CC Removal 0.5 s T40: FERR# Valid Delay from STPCLK# Deassertion 0 5 BCLKs 19
+T# Parameter Min Max Unit Figure Notes ^{1,2,3,6} T35: Asynch GTL+ Input Pulse Width, except PWRGOOD 2 BCLKs T36: PWRGOOD to RESET# de-assertion time 1 10 ms 14 T37: PWRGOOD Inactive Pulse Width 10 BCLKs 14 4 T38: PROCHOT# pulse width TBD us 15 5 T39: THERMTRIP# to Vcc Removal 0.5 s 17 T40: FERR# Valid Delay from STPCLK# deassertion 0 5 BCLKs 19